 Design Principles in Software Development Part 2

-This blog is talking about design principles in software development.
-It'll focus on the SOLID design principle and provide a few example codes.
+This blog talks about design principles in software development.
+It will focus on the SOLID design principles and provide a few example codes.
+This is Part 2 of the Design Principles series, covering the five SOLID principles that help developers build maintainable and scalable software.

 SOLID Design Principle

-SOLID design principle is a acronym for following five design principles, these design principle will help building maintainable, testable, flexible, understandable software applications.
+SOLID design principle is an acronym for the following five design principles.
+These design principles will help you build maintainable, testable, flexible, and understandable software applications.

 Single Responsibility Principle